IFS Therapy in San Diego

 The next phase of IFS treatment involves accessing and healing exiled parts, which are often the source of emotional pain related to past trauma or difficult experiences.

-• Befriending and Witnessing: Your therapist will assist you in connecting to and befriending your exiled parts.
-When a connection has been established, your Self goes into the past to the situation where the exiled part is stuck.
+- Befriending and Witnessing: Your therapist will assist you in connecting to and befriending your exiled parts.
 The Self then allows the exiled part to tell its story so that it can be seen, felt, and understood.

-• Unburdening: Your Self, guided by the therapist, assists the exiled part in a ceremonial releasing of its painful emotions, memories, and beliefs, including internalized shame or limiting beliefs.
+- Unburdening: Your Self, guided by the therapist, assists the exiled part in a ceremonial releasing of its painful emotions, memories, and beliefs, including internalized shame.

 Final Phase: Integration, Harmony, and Completion

-In the final phase of IFS therapy, you learn to maintain a more balanced internal system in which the Self manages emotions, behaviors, and relationships while fully embracing your authentic self.
+In the final phase of IFS therapy, you learn to maintain a more balanced internal system where the Self manages emotions, behaviors, and relationships while fully embracing your authentic self.

 In the integration phase, the various parts of your system begin to function more cohesively.
 These parts no longer act in extreme or protective roles but rather in a balanced way that contributes to your overall well-being and authentic self-expression.